-The WHAN diagram (and, indeed, any line strength diagnostic diagram), does not include galaxies with $H\alpha$ in absorption, and the GAMA line strength classification does not fit stellar population models prior to fitting a galaxy.
-As such, we miss galaxies with partially infilled $H\alpha$ absorption, and those dominated purely by absorption lines in the WHAN diagram.
+The WHAN diagram (and, indeed, any line strength diagnostic diagram), does not include galaxies with H α in absorption, and the GAMA line strength classification does not fit stellar population models prior to fitting a galaxy.
+As such, we miss galaxies with partially infilled H α absorption, and those dominated purely by absorption lines in the WHAN diagram.

-In our sample, sixteen void galaxies have equivalent widths measured for their $[N\pi]\lambda6584$ line, but do not have any measured $H\alpha$ emission.
+In our sample, sixteen void galaxies have equivalent widths measured for their $[Nu]\lambda 6584$ line, but do not have any measured $H\alpha$ emission.
 Indeed, a visual inspection of their spectra reveals a number to have slight infill of the $H\alpha$ lines due to emission.
-Eleven have $[N\pi]\lambda6584$ equivalent widths > 0.5 Å and we therefore class them as retired galaxies in future plots as a heating source is required to produce this emission.
-Any remaining galaxies without $H\alpha$ or $[N\pi]\lambda6584$ in emission are classified as passive in future plots, and five galaxies meet these criteria.
+Eleven have $[Nu]\lambda 6584$ equivalent widths > 0.5 Å and we therefore class them as retired galaxies in future plots as a heating source is required to produce this emission.
+Any remaining galaxies without $H\alpha$ or $[Nu]\lambda 6584$ in emission are classified as passive in future plots, and five galaxies meet these criteria.

-This classification scheme results in 40 galaxies more massive than $5 \times 10^9~{\rm M}{\odot}$ without a line strength classification.
-For such galaxies, the emission line fitting code was not able to accurately measure either their [NII] $\lambda 6584$ or H α lines, and hence their stellar population could not be characterised.
-These galaxies span the complete mass range, but the majority have colours (u-r) > 1.9, where the galaxy population is dominated by passive/retired galaxies or edge-on, dust-reddened disc galaxies.
+This classification scheme results in 40 galaxies more massive than $5 \times 10^9 \, M{\odot}$ without a line strength classification.
+For such galaxies, the emission line fitting code was not able to accurately measure either their [NII] λ 6584 or H α lines, and hence their stellar population could not be characterised.
+These galaxies span the complete mass range, but the majority have colours (u - r) > 1.9, where the galaxy population is dominated by passive/retired galaxies or edge-on, dust-reddened disc galaxies.
 We plot such objects in future plots as grey hexagons.

-5.2 The colour-mass relation for galaxies with WHAN classifications sive/retired galaxies, depending on the strength of their $[N\pi]\lambda6583$ line.
-The top left-hand panel shows their observed (u-r) colours, and the (u-r) colours presented in the top right-hand panel have been corrected for internal dust reddening.
-The colours have been k-corrected to z=0 in the plots, and corrected for foreground extinction.
+5.2 The colour-mass relation for galaxies with WHAN classifications

+Do the colours of the void galaxies reflect their line strength measurements?
+To answer this, in Figure 6 we reconstruct the (u - r)colour-mass diagram for void galaxies based on their classification on the WHAN diagram.
+Galaxies with H α in absorption that could not be included in the WHAN diagram are added as passive/retired galaxies, depending on the strength of their $[NII]\lambda 6583$ line.
+The top left-hand panel shows their observed (u - r) colours, and the (u - r) colours presented in the top right-hand panel have been corrected for internal dust reddening.
+The colours have been k-corrected to z = 0 in the plots, and corrected for foreground extinction.
 When corrected for intrinsic dust reddening, strong AGN are almost completely removed from the red sequence, with only red and dead void galaxies having retired or passive stellar populations remaining.